Chr1ssW/multimedia-social-distancing/README.md

 outcome.

 ###***Soundtrack for the game***
-One of the group members has asked his fellow colleague if he would be interested in creating a theme song for our game and he agreed.
+One of the group members has asked his colleague if he would be interested in creating a theme song for our game, and he agreed.
 Other required sound effects such as a sound of character moving, etc., will be downloaded from free open-source website Free Sound.
 ###***What software for the animations?***
 To complete this project, the group will use Adobe animate for animations.
-Adobe animate supports vector but most important bitmap images which will be really useful since the game will be done in pixels.
+Adobe animate supports vector, but most important bitmap images which will be really useful since the game will be done in pixels.
 In addition, it offers the ability to hand draw frame by frame animation where individual layers can easily be swapped.
 ###***The team made use of the following media:***